Contact the Finance Officer for assistance with:

 Lisa performs the duties of the Finance Officer in her absence.

-The Office of the City Clerk provides a full range of services to the residents and visitors of Thorne Bay, including:
+The Clerk's Office provides a full range of services to the residents and visitors of Thorne Bay, including:

 Customer Services and Utility Account Services